ShiviSh/SOS/README.md

 Note: User must be signed in to use this app

-Note** : The app is currently inactive due to parse server issues
+Note** : The app is currently inactive due to parse server issues.Please refer to "screencast.mp4" for a quick walkthrough

 Credits: